mariosker/mariosker/README.md

 <b>🌱 Interests:</b>

-I’m currently learning about a software engineering, system design and devOps.
-Also I interest myself with distributed systems and blockchain.
-I'm also learning about design patterns and I'm reading head first design patterns.
+I’m currently writing my diploma thesis and building some neural networks.
+Also I am learning about a software engineering, system design and design patterns.

 <b>📫 How to reach me:</b><br/>